Hierarchical Control for Head-to-Head Autonomous Racing: Experiments

 Our experiments include head-to-head racing on a basic oval track (on which the learning-based agents were trained) and a more complex track shown in Figure \ref{fig:experiment_tracks}.
 Specifically, the complex track involves challenging track geometry with turns whose radii change along the curve, tight U-turns, and turns in both directions.
 To be successful, the optimal racing strategy requires some understanding of the shape of the track along a sequence of multiple turns.
-Every pair of controllers competes head-to-head in 50 races on both tracks.
-The dynamical parameters of each player's vehicle are identical, and the players start every race at the same initial checkpoint.
-The only difference in their initial states is the lane in which they start.
-In order to maintain fairness with respect to starting closer to the optimal racing line, we alternate the starting lanes between each race for the players.